jonmiles/bootstrap-treeview/README.md

 Used in conjunction with global enableLinks option to specify anchor tag URL on a given node.

+### singleClickToggle
+Boolean.
+Optional

+When true, nodes will automatically expand when clicked, in addition to becoming selected.

 ### tags
 Array of Strings.
 Optional